factualFossa/factualfossa.github.io/about.markdown

 ![contact](/media/tel.jpg)

-You can also DM me over at [Instagram](https://www.instagram.com/capturamundi/) or [Tumblr](https://capturamundi.blog/), but I can't promise I'll answer in a timely manner.
+You can also DM me over at [Instagram](https://www.instagram.com/igorv.blog/), but I can't promise I'll answer in a timely manner.

 ### Supporting my work